day8/re-frame/docs/coeffects.md

        {:db (assoc db :defaults val))}))
 ```

 Look at that - my event handler has a new Interceptor!
-It is injecting the right key/value pair (`:local-store`)
+It is injecting the
+right key/value pair (`:local-store`)
-into `context's` `:coeffeects`, which then goes on to be the first argument
+into `context's` `:coeffeects`, which itself then goes on to be the first argument
 to our event handler (`cofx`).

 ### `inject-cofx`